You have turned-in this assignment. You can review the lesson and see your previous answers.

 Yours might look similar to this.

-That doesn't matter because we all have different sorts of knowledge.
+You might have different information; that doesn't matter because we all have different source of knowledge.

 You might have added your own countries or own examples of food in as well.

 How about some landmarks you might find in Europe?
-Oh yes, we've got the Eiffel Tower in Paris.

 That's a huge amazing mountain in Europe.

-If you did ancient Greek in school, you might have discovered that as well in Greece.
+And we've got Parthenon, if you did ancient Greek in school, you might have discovered that as well in Greece.

-We've got Madrid, the capital of Spain, we've got Berlin, the capital of Germany and Oslo, the capital of Norway.
+Got some cities, we've got Madrid, the capital of Spain, we've got Berlin, the capital of Germany and Oslo, the capital of Norway.

-Temperate climate, like we have in the UK, a Mediterranean climate, places that experience, that might be places like Spain or Italy.
+We've got the word temperate, temperate climate like we have in the UK, a Mediterranean climate, places that experience that might be places like Spain or Italy.

 Europe is a continent.

 I want you to think how many continents are there in the world?
-Talk to your talk partner or pause your video.

-How many continents are there in the world?
-Were you right?
 Jun says there are seven continents in the world.

-Well done if you got that correct.
+Well done if you've got that correct.

-We can see it there in yellow in the middle of our map.
+We've got Africa, you can see it there in yellow in the middle of our map.

-Antarctica right down in the south, all down there.
+Antarctica, right down in the south, all down there.

-Asia, a huge continent.
+Asia, huge continent.

 Well done if you could name all those continents.

-Okay, a quick check for learning.
+Okay, a quick check and learning.

 How many continents are there in the world?
-Are there five?
-Are there six or are there seven?
-Pause the video, have a think.

-Let's see if you're right.
+Let's see if you are right.

 Yes, correct.